KarstenMS/hornet-radar/README.md

 Go to https://hornet-radar.com -> Detailed view or Map and search vor the latest PI-ID.
 Increment this by one (e.g PI-99) , which will be your PI_ID through the further setup refering as $PI-ID

-Run the Raspberry Pi Imager from https://www.raspberrypi.com/software/ and go through the setup:
+Run the Raspberry Pi Imager from the official [RaspberryPi website](https://www.raspberrypi.com/software/) and go through the setup:
 - Select your PI version -> 64bit Raspberry PI OS System -> your Micro-SD Card
 - Choose the name $PI-ID an and select your localization settings
 - Select the username "hornet" and a password of your choice.
 You can also choose a different username, but than you'll have to adjust the hornet-radar.service file.